FUNDED ORGANIZATIONS

 Greentrike powers the Children’s Museums of Tacoma and at JBLM, and programs that honor children and youth.
 Greentrike, formerly Children’s Museum of Tacoma, has championed play in Pierce County since 1985 with immersive indoor playscapes and early learning resources.

 Guma' Imahe was created out of love for dance and a genuine desire to share this special love and related experiences with others.
-It is the philosophy of Guma' Imahe and it has been proven that involvement in the performing arts - Dancing, Singing, Music can be very beneficial to the dancer in preparation for the world of tomorrow.
+It is the philosophy of Guma' Imahe and it has been proven that involvement in the performing arts - dancing, singing, and music - can be very beneficial to the dancer in preparation for the world of tomorrow.

 Hilltop Artists uses glass art to connect young people from diverse cultural and economic backgrounds to better futures.